debops/debops/docs/defaults-configuration.rst

   :file:`/dev/sdb5`.

 ``crypttab_options``
-  Optional, string.
-List of options to configure for each device in :file:`/etc/crypttab`.
+  Optional, list of strings.
+Each string represents an option to configure for each device in :file:`/etc/crypttab`.
   Overwrites the default as configured by ``cryptsetup_crypttab_options`` variable.